Here is a bargain stock you should look at : BIO-key International, Inc. (BKYI)

 BIO-key International, Inc. (NASDAQ:BKYI) trade information

-Sporting 1.22% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 11 when the BKYI stock price touched $0.9 or saw a rise of 17.33%.
-Year-to-date, BIO-key International, Inc. shares have moved 48.8%, while the 5-day performance has seen it change -9.88%.
-Over the past 30 days, the shares of BIO-key International, Inc. (NASDAQ:BKYI) have changed -27.06%.
-Short interest in the company has seen 1.64 Million shares shorted with days to cover at 0.24.
+Despite being -4.36% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Aug 19 when the BKYI stock price touched $0.74 or saw a rise of 18.04%.
+Year-to-date, BIO-key International, Inc. shares have moved 21.3%, while the 5-day performance has seen it change -16.23%.
+Over the past 30 days, the shares of BIO-key International, Inc. (NASDAQ:BKYI) have changed -8.56%.
+Short interest in the company has seen 1.64 Million shares shorted with days to cover at 0.22.

 BIO-key International, Inc. (BKYI) estimates and forecasts